liumaggie/jCurry/README.md

 ### `$l`

 This is the core function of this library.
 It wraps around queried elements, converting them into a `DOMNodeCollection` (an array of HTMLElements) to easily traverse and manipulate the DOM.
-It may receive three different types of arguments as explained below.
+It may receive four different types of arguments as explained below.

 1. It may take in a CSS selector, such as `'li'`, to select all the `li` elements on the page.
 2. It may take in an HTMLElement, such as `<p></p>`, to select all the `<p></p>` elements on the page.